Back and Neck Pain Doctor in Plano and Allen TX

-- Overuse: Several types of athletics, such as gymnastics, weight lifting and football, put a great deal of stress on the bones in the lower back.
+- Overuse: Several types of athletics, such as gymnastics, weight lifting, and football, put a great deal of stress on the bones in the lower back.
 They also require that the individual constantly over-stretch (hyperextend) the spine.
-In either case, the excessive stress can lead to fractures of the vertebrae.
+In either case, excessive stress can lead to fractures of the vertebrae.

 - Spondylolisthesis may also develop because of degenerative changes in the vertebral joints and certain medical conditions such as cerebral palsy.

 The sacroiliac joint connects the sacrum (the triangular bone at the bottom of the spine) with the pelvis (iliac crest).
 The joint:

 - Transmits all the forces of the upper body to the pelvis (hips) and legs